 The continuing increase in population goes hand in hand with social stratification.
-As long as there is a significant share of low- and middle-income population in San Diego, there is ample ground for the payday lending segment to evolve.
+As long as there is a significant share of the low- and middle-income population in San Diego, there is ample ground for the payday lending segment to evolve.

 Businesses in San Diego

-San Diego is home to several major wireless technology manufacturers, such as Qualcomm, LG Electronics, Nokia, Cricket Communications, Kyocera International and Novatel Wireless.
+San Diego is home to several major wireless technology manufacturers, such as Qualcomm, LG Electronics, Nokia, Cricket Communications, Kyocera International, and Novatel Wireless.
 The biotechnology sector is represented by hundreds of companies.
 The United States Navy and the University of California are among the biggest employers in the area.